Mr I. Mohammed – Head of History

 - Each student will have a supervisor that will guide them through the process.

-- The investigation must include evidence of using primary and secondary sources, but the bulk of marks will be for reaching substantiated judgements.
+- The investigation must include evidence of using primary and secondary sources, but the bulk of marks will be for analysis, evaluation and reaching substantiated judgements.

 Students will have the opportunity to develop historical skills and content through a range of techniques.
 These include group work, team building scenarios, role-play, debates, power point presentations and many others.
 Students will be expected to engage with different activities enabling them to be part of the teaching and learning experience.